-- 3.1 During April 2020, the Commission received information in terms of section 49B(2)(a) of the Competition Act, against Merlot Pharmacy in relation to alleged inflated prices of hand sanitizers and facial masks, to customers in March 2020. - 3.2 Hand sanitizers and facial masks fall under the category of 'medical and hygiene supplies' in Annexure A as well as item(s) 1.2 and 1.3 of Annexure B of the Consumer Protection Regulations, respectively.
+- 3.1 During April 2020, the Commission received information in terms of section 49B(2)(a) of the Competition Act, against Seaside Pharmacy alleging that it was charging inflated prices for hand sanitizers and facial masks in March 2020. - 3.2 Hand sanitizers and facial masks fall under the category of 'medical and hygiene supplies' in Annexure A as well as item(s) 1.2 and 1.3 of Annexure B of the Consumer Protection Regulations, respectively.
 Regulation 4 of the Consumer Protection Regulations is therefore applicable to the conduct described in this Consent Agreement. - 3.3 In terms of Section 7(3) of the Act, market power can also be inferred from the economic behaviour of the firm.
-The mere ability to raise prices is indicative of market power as it demonstrates a lack of constraints such that there is an ability to control prices and/or behave independently of competitors and customers. - 3.4 States of disaster often provide the conditions for temporary market Page 6 of 11 power to be held by market participants that may not otherwise have market power outside of the disaster period.
+The mere ability to raise prices is indicative of market power as it demonstrates a lack of constraints such that there is an ability to control prices and/or behave independently of competitors and customers.

+- 3.4 States of disaster often provide the conditions for temporary market power to be held by market participants that may not otherwise have market power outside of the disaster period.
 The removal of constraints may occur for several reasons, many of which are conceptually related to a narrowing of the geographic market for products as a result of disruptions to the normal functioning of markets.
-Due to the national lockdown, the scope of the geographic market is narrow as citizens' movements are heavily restricted.

-- 3.5 In a state of national disaster, an established test within the assessment of excessive pricing under the Act is determining whether price increases have a corresponding cost justification.
-This is because an excessive profit margin is detectable if the ordinary prices are increased materially absent cost increases. - 3.6 Following receipt of the information, the Commission conducted an investigation into Merlot Pharmacy's alleged conduct and found the following: - 3.6.1 Merlot Pharmacy is located in the Western Cape and operates in the market for the supply of pharmaceutical products to consumers in the Table View area of the Western Cape; - 3.6.2 Merlot Pharmacy has market power in the abovementioned market, given the current pandemic and state of national disaster; - 3.6.3 Merlot Pharmacy's average cost mark-up on hand sanitizers Page 7 of 11 in March and April 2020 was 63,04%, which equates to a gross profit margin of 38,67%;
+Due to the national lockdown, the scope of the geographic market is narrow as citizens' movements are heavily restricted. - 3.5 In a state of national disaster, an established test within the assessment of excessive pricing under the Act is determining whether price increases have a corresponding cost justification.
+This is because an excessive profit margin is detectable if the ordinary prices are increased materially absent cost increases. - 3.6 Following receipt of the information, the Commission conducted an investigation into Seaside Pharmacy's alleged conduct and found the following: - 3.6.1 Seaside Pharmacy is located in the Western Cape and operates in the market for the supply of pharmaceutical products to consumers in the Table View area of the Western Cape;

-- 3.6.4 Merlot Pharmacy's average cost mark-up on facial masks in March and April 2020 was 44,95%, which equates to a gross profit margin of 31%; - 3.6.5 Merlot Pharmacy did not sell any hand sanitizers and facial masks before March 2020 as they only started selling hand sanitisers and face masks in March 2020, due to the sudden demand and panic-buying brought on by the national state of disaster; - 3.6.6.
-In respect if hand sanitizers, Merlot Pharmacy sold a total of 244 units of hand sanitizers during March and April 2020 and achieved a revenue of R18 300.00 as a result; and - 3.6.7.
-In respect of facial masks, Merlot Pharmacy sold a total of 3 624 units of facial masks during March and April 2020 and achieved a revenue of R181 200.00 as a result. - 3.7 The Commission found that the average cost mark-up of 63,04% and gross profit margin of 38,67% in respect of hand sanitizers; and further an average cost mark-up of 44,95% and gross profit margin of 31% in respect of facial masks, in March and April 2020 by Merlot Pharmacy may amount to a contravention of section 8(1)(a) of the Act read together with Regulation 4 of the Consumer Protection Regulations.
+3.6.2 Seaside Pharmacy has market power in the abovementioned market, given the current pandemic and state of national disaster: 3.6.3 Seaside Pharmacy's average cost mark-up for sanitizer during March and April 2020 was which is equivalent to a gross profit margin of 3.6.4 Seaside Pharmacy's average cost mark-up in respect of the facial masks during March and April 2020 was equivalent to a gross profit margin of 3.6.5 Seaside Pharmacy only started selling hand sanitisers and face masks in March 2020, due to the sudden demand and panic-buying brought on by the national state of disaster; 3.6.6 In respect of hand sanitizer, Seaside Pharmacy sold a total of units of hand sanitizers during March and April 2020, achieving a total revenue of 3.6.7.
+In respect of facial masks, Seaside Pharmacy sold a total of units of facial masks during March and April 2020 and achieved a total revenue of as a result.
+3.7 The Commission found that the average cost mark-up of gross profit margin of in respect of hand sanitizers; and further an average cost mark-up of and gross profit margin of in respect of facial masks, in March and April 2020 by Seaside Pharmacy may amount to a contravention of section 8(1)(a) of the

+Act read together with Regulation 4 of the Consumer Protection